vikranthkongara/intro-to-declarative-pipeline/Exercise-04.md

 ```

 After creating both of these Pipeline jobs you will need to run the **Event Trigger** job once so that the trigger is registered.
 Once that is complete, click on **Build Now** to run the **Publish Event** job.
 Once that job has completed, the **Event Trigger** job will be triggered after a few seconds.
 The logs will show that the job was triggered by an `Event Trigger` and the `when` expression will be true.

+### Cross-Master Events

+For the second part of **Cross Team Collaboration** we will create an event that will be published **across Team Masters** via CloudBees Operations Center.
+The Cross Team Collaboration feature has a configurable router for routing events and we will change the router used for this exercise.
+You will need to select a partner to work with - one person will be the notifier and the other person will update their **event-trigger** job to be triggered when the notifier's job is run.

+1. First you need to update the **Notification Router Implementation** to use the **Operations Center Messaging** router by clicking on the **Manage Jenkins** link - on the left side at the root of your Team Master (classic ui).
+2. Next, scroll down and click on **Configure Notification** link.
+3. Under **Notification Router Implementation** select the **Operations Center Messaging** option as opposed to the currently selected **Local only** option.
+4. Now, the trigger job of the second partner needs to be updated to listen for the notifier's `event` string - ask your partner what their event string is - and then run the job once to register the trigger.
+5. Next, the notifier will run their `notify-event` job and you will see the `notify-trigger` job get triggered.

 ## Exercise 4.3 - Custom Marker Files